Romans 7:5

 which is born of the flesh is flesh, and that which is born of the spirit is

 spirit.
-Marvel not that I say unto you, You must be born again.
-The wind blows
+Marvel not that I say unto you, You must be

-where it will, and you hear the sound of it, but cannot tell from where it
+born again.
+The wind blows where it will, and you hear the sound of it, but

-comes, or where it goes.
-So is everyone that is born of the spirit."
-When the Spirit of God comes over the life of a
+cannot tell from where it comes, or where it goes.
+So is everyone that is born

-human, and that person responds in the right way, then and only then can they
+God comes over the life of a human, and that person responds in the right way,

-accomplishing of God by His Spirit.
-The biggest thing that the human does in
+entirely the leading and the accomplishing of God by His Spirit.
+The biggest

-all of that is to simply surrender to the leading of the Spirit.
+thing that the human does in all of that is to simply surrender to the leading

-Serving God now works on the same
+Serving God now works on the same principle.

-follow by your own strength.
-It’s the law of the Spirit that you must learn.
+own strength.
+It is the law of the Spirit that you must learn.
+The law of the

-The law of the Spirit works in the same way that it worked when you became
+Spirit works in the same way that it worked when you became saved.
+It is God

-the person who finds out which way God is going and goes with Him.
+person who finds out which way God is going and goes with Him.
 The main

 obstacle that you will have in living by the new law of the Spirit is yourself.